LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/ask_question_5.rst

 :ref:`logtalk::question_prompt_stream(Kind, Component, Prompt, Stream) <methods_question_prompt_stream_4>`
 hook predicate.
 The ``Check`` argument is a :term:`closure` that is converted into a checking goal by extending it with the user supplied answer.
-This predicate implements a read-loop that terminates when the checking predicate succeeds.
+This predicate implements a read-loop that terminates when the check goal succeeds.

 This predicate starts by calling the :ref:`logtalk::question_hook(Question, Kind, Component, Tokens, Check, Answer) <methods_question_hook_6>`